-Payton and Sharon McCoy Taylor of I pleased to announce the engagement and for marriage of their daughter, Shyla Michelle aylor to George Monroe Thornsbury, son of Verdon and Loretta Thornsbury of Blue River.
+Payton and Sharon McCoy Taylor of I by are pleased to announce the engagement and formarriage of their daughter, Shyla Michelle aylor to George Monroe Thornsbury, son of Verdon and Loretta Thornsbury of Blue River.

 Shyla is a 2004 graduate of Pikeville College, where she majored in Communications and Business Management.
+She is currently employed by Merck and Co.
+Inc.

+and Co., Inc.

-She is currently employed by Merck and Co., Inc. George is a 2005 graduate of the University of Kentucky, where he majored in Mining Engineering.
+and Co., Inc. George is a 2005 graduate of the University of Kentucky, where he majored in Mining Engineering.
 He is currently employed by Patriot Coal.
-The couple will wed on Saturday, September 26, at the Bluesprings Freewill Baptist Church, in Ransom, at 5:30 p.m.
-The couple will honeymoon in Antigua and will reside at Pikeville.
-THINK OF IT AS AN OWNER'S MANUAL FOR YOUR MONEY.
+The couple will wed on Saturday, September 26, at the Bluesprings Freewill Baptist Church, in Ransom.

+:30 p.m